Amanda Knox faces a new slander trial in Italy that could remove the last legal stain against her

-MILAN (AP) — Amanda Knox faces another trial for slander this week in Italy in a case that could remove the last legal stain against her eight years after Italy's highest court threw out her conviction for the murder of her 21-year-old British roommate.
+MILAN (AP) — Amanda Knox faces another trial for slander this week in Italy in a case that could remove the last legal stain against her, nine years after Italy's highest court threw out her conviction for the murder of her 21-year-old British roommate.

 Knox, who was a 20-year-old student when she was accused along with her then-boyfriend of murdering Meredith Kercher in 2007, has built a life back in the United States as an advocate, writer, podcaster and producer — with much of her work drawing on her experience.

-Despite a definitive ruling by Italy’s Cassation Court in 2015 that Knox and then-boyfriend Raffaele Sollecito did not commit the crime, and the conviction of another man whose DNA was at the scene, doubts persist about Knox’s role, especially in Italy.
+Despite a definitive ruling by Italy’s Cassation Court in 2015 that Knox and then-boyfriend Raffaele Sollecito did not commit the crime, and the conviction of another man whose DNA was at the scene, doubts persist about Knox’s role with the victim's family and the man she wrongly accused.

-That is largely due to the slander conviction for wrongly accusing a Congolese bar owner in the murder, which was confirmed by the highest court in 2015.
-That conviction was only thrown out last November based on a European Court of Human Rights ruling that found Knox's rights had been violated in a long night of questioning without a lawyer and official translator.
+That is largely due to the slander conviction for wrongly accusing a Congolese bar owner in the killing, which was confirmed by the highest court in 2015.
+That conviction was only thrown out last November, based on a European Court of Human Rights ruling that found Knox's rights had been violated in a long night of questioning without a lawyer and official translator.

 Even now, Knox isn’t sure that a not guilty verdict in the new trial, which opens Wednesday in Florence, will persuade her detractors.

-Note: This story was first published on April 9, 2024.
-It was updated on April 10, 2024, to correct when Know was exonerated and the dates that her questioning began and when she signed statements typed up by police.